jahands/workers-sdk/docs/wrangler-opencode-POC.spec.md

    - Ensure Go TUI binary is included in the npm distribution

 2. **Add OpenCode as Wrangler dependency**:
-   - Add `@jahands/wrangler-opencode` to Wrangler's package.json
+   - Add `@jahands/wrangler-opencode` to Wrangler's package.json for production
-   - Use published npm package (not workspace reference)
+   - Use `workspace:*` reference for local development
-   - Pin to specific version for POC stability
+   - Switch between workspace and npm versions as needed

 ### Phase 2: Wrangler CLI Integration (Week 2-3)